Atlanta Nursing Home Abuse Attorney

 Experienced Nursing Home Abuse Lawyer Can Help You Fight Elder Abuse

 According to the Georgia Department of Human Services, abuse of older and disabled adults (at-risk adults) is “one of the most undetected and underreported problems in the U.S.” The state of Georgia has rules about the management of adult daycare centers and nursing homes.
-These rights make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
+These rights, according to the law, make sure the elderly are treated properly in nursing homes across the state, as well as in Atlanta, GA.
 The elderly have to right not to suffer sexual abuse, nursing home neglect, or to be exploited in any other way.

 Elder abuse refers to any intentional or negligent act by a caregiver or any other person that puts an elderly at risk for harm.
 It can take several forms, including: